-Our effective tax rate for the years ended December 26, 2013, December 27, 2012 and December 29, 2011 was 33.0%, 67.2% and 38.2%, respectively.
+Our effective tax rate for the years ended January 1, 2015, December 26, 2013 and December 27, 2012 was 43.3%, 33.0% and 67.2%, respectively.
 Our tax rate is affected by recurring items and the relative amount of income that NCM, Inc. earns in various state and local jurisdictions.
 Our tax rate is also impacted by discrete items that may occur in any year.
+The increase in tax rate for the year ended January 1, 2015 is primarily due to the absence of a reversal of a capital loss valuation allowance recorded in 2013 and greater NCM LLC income taxes.
 The decrease in tax rate for the year ended December 26, 2013 is primarily due to the reversal of a valuation allowance on a capital loss carryforward.
 The increase in tax rate for the year ended December 27, 2012 was primarily due an adjustment to the measurement of our long-term payable to our founding member liability's expected net realized tax benefit which included approximately \$9.6 million attributable to prior periods.
+As of January 1, 2015, we have federal and state net operating loss carryforwards of approximately \$8.4 million and \$28.6 million, respectively, which we expect to be able to utilize prior to their expiration if taxable income is consistent with periods prior to our 2014 fiscal year.
 Refer to Note 7 to the audited Consolidated Financial Statements included elsewhere in this document.